cBournhonesque/lightyear/NOTES.md

 - Create a separate crate with Client/Server/Shared
 - create features [client] and [server] for the client/server part
 - provide a unique SyncPlugin in shared, that also calls the client/server part depending on the feature
-- the lightyear_client and lightyear_server will call the appropirate feature
+- the lightyear_client and lightyear_server will call the appropriate feature

 - STRETCH: maybe we could just do Sync between a Master and a Follower?